 The Thigh Lift Procedure

-Dr. Ortega performs all of her thigh lift procedures in Melbourne, FL.
+Dr. Simon performs all of her thigh lift procedures in Melbourne, FL.
 Most procedures are done on an outpatient basis.
 The thigh lift typically takes between three and four hours to perform, under general anesthesia.
 The details of each surgical procedure will depend on the type of thigh lift performed and the extent of correction needed.

 - Inner Thigh Lift (Medial Thigh Lift) – The inner thigh lift is the most common thigh lift technique used today, and is normally performed as a standalone surgery.
-Ortega will begin by making an incision along the groin crease, in the inner thigh, minimizing the prominence of the post-surgery scar.
+Simon will begin by making an incision along the groin crease, in the inner thigh, minimizing the prominence of the post-surgery scar.
 From here, she will excise unwanted tissue, then pull remaining skin taut.
 Finally, sutures are placed along the incision line.

 - Outer Thigh Lift (Lateral Thigh Lift) – An outer thigh lift is normally performed in conjunction with other corrective procedures, such as a tummy tuck or liposuction.
 The outer thigh lift removes excess skin sagging below the hip area, and as such the incision is located at the hipbone area.
-Once Dr. Ortega has made the predetermined incisions, she will eliminate the excess tissue, and place sutures for proper healing.
+Once Dr. Simon has made the predetermined incisions, she will reduce the excess tissue, and place sutures for proper healing.

 When closing the thigh lift incision, a longer lasting result can be achieved by attaching sutures to the deep bone ligaments, with deeper tissue layers closed first.
 A special pressure wrap is then placed after surgery.
 This compression will need to be worn for at least 4-6 weeks following the procedure.